DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/README.md

-# ICOND365
+# DXC Products for Microsoft Business Applications
-Repository for ICON Products on D365 Financials and Operations
+Repository for DXC Products on D365 Financials and Operations